patrickjohncyh/fashion-clip/README.md

 __NB: Repo is still WIP!__

-We are awaiting the release of the fashion dataset, upon which model weights, pre-processed image and text vectors will be made public.
+We are awaiting the official release of the Farfetch dataset, upon which fine-tuned model weights, pre-processed image and text vectors will be made public.
 In the meanwhile, you can use the model weights from the original `CLIP` [repo](https://github.com/openai/CLIP) by following the same model naming convention (i.e. `fclip = FashionCLIP('ViT-B/32', ... )`) or load